WISE-Community/WISE-Docker-Server/README.md

 portalemailaddress=
 ```

 Setting these values will enable users to sign in with a Google account.
-You will need to generate your own Google client id and client secret.
+It also allows users to integrate WISE with Google Classroom.
+You will need to generate your own Google client id and client secret by following the directions [here](https://developers.google.com/identity/sign-in/web/sign-in).
 ```
 google.clientId=
 google.clientSecret=
 google.redirectUri=
 ```

 Setting these values will enable users to sign in with a Microsoft account.
-You will need to generate your own Microsoft values.
+You will need to generate your own Microsoft values using the instructions [here](https://learn.microsoft.com/en-us/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory).
 ```
 microsoft.accessTokenUri=
 microsoft.clientId=